shea-brown/cmdmount/README.md

 # cmdmount
 A different spin on openpilot magnetic mounts, inspired by [Tunder Mag Mount](https://github.com/Tundergit/mag-mount-fast)

-## This is a WIP Subject to change
+## Source files now included so you may modify to your heart's content

-I plan on eventually adding heat sinks to the rear of the device for ultimate cooling.
+Soon to come are heatsinks and a PCB to send power to the fan with USB C.

 ## This mount is for the Leeco Le Pro x720 or similar sizes (73.9 mm x 151.4 mm x 7.5 mm)

-This mount was created because, while I liked the other quick-remove mounts that people have designed, I wanted one that was low profile and would be completely out of sight.
+This mount was created because, while I like other quick-remove mounts that people have designed, I wanted one that was low profile and would be completely out of sight.
 So the cmdmount uses a 60mm fan which fits nicely behind a Leeco x720.
-It is also designed for theoretically better airflow, because of the channels that direct air to and across the back of the phone.

-Also, NOTE - My version is the **60mm version**, I have not printed the 80mm version but it is there if anybody wants it.
+Also, NOTE - The version shown is the **60mm version**, I have not printed the 80mm version but it is there if anybody wants it.

 ![Current Product](https://s4.gifyu.com/images/mountdemo.gif)